eztam-/BitCrackOSX/README.md

 The uptick between M1 Pro (16 Core) and M4 (10 Core) despite lower benchmark looks promising.

-## Known Issues
-- Loading large address files takes very long, which could be improved.
-- support for uncompressed keys has been temporary removed

 ## Architecture
 The GPU is used for: